RobertoRoos/sawIntuitiveResearchKitWiki/HeadSensor.md

 ## Software configuration

-Assuming that you're connecting your head sensor to the MTMR controller, always on the `DOF 0` connector, you just need to add the following line in your console JSON configuration file:
+Assuming that you're connecting your head sensor to the MTMR controller, always on the `DOF 1` connector, you just need to add the following line in your console JSON configuration file:
 ```json
    "operator-present": {
         "io": "sawRobotIO1394-MTMR-dv-head-sensor.xml"
    }
 ```

+**Important note:** The board numbering on the software side start with index 0 (e.g. in XML IO configuration files) but the labels on the back of the controller start at index 1.
+Keep this in mind if you plan to connect the head sensor to another "DOF".